 As President Eisenhower once said, “planning is everything.”
 This rings true to facilities management, as pre-scheduled repair and maintenance efforts work to keep equipment functioning optimally and reducing downtime.
 This type of work is referred to as planned or preventive maintenance, and it has amazing results; a study from commercial real estate company Jones Lang LaSalle found that preventive maintenance results in a whopping 545 percent return on investment.

 Facilities managers know that preventive maintenance should be performed, yet they often have trouble organizing all of the factors needed for success; constantly scheduling work orders, monitoring contractors, and sorting through invoices is extremely time-consuming and lends to unnecessary spend.
-That’s where CMMS software comes in.
+That’s where facilities management software comes in.

-A CMMS, or computerized maintenance management system, is software that helps facilities managers track assets like equipment, vehicles, stores, buildings, and inventory, as well as schedule repair and maintenance, monitor work orders, manage costs, and adhere to compliance standards.
-CMMS software takes tasks and responsibilities off of facilities managers’ plates, thereby increasing efficiency, reducing spend, and leaving FMs to focus on other critical initiatives.
+Facilities management software helps facilities managers track assets like equipment, vehicles, stores, buildings, and inventory, as well as schedule repair and maintenance, monitor work orders, manage costs, and adhere to compliance standards.
+FM software takes tasks and responsibilities off of facilities managers’ plates, thereby increasing efficiency, reducing spend, and leaving FMs to focus on other critical initiatives.

-Let’s look at four ways CMMS software can streamline preventive maintenance efforts:
+Let’s look at four ways facility management software can streamline preventive maintenance efforts:

 1. Create Recurring Work Orders

 FM software not only allows for work orders to be created and sent digitally, but it also allows FMs to schedule recurring work orders.
 Using this feature, FMs do not need to make new work orders whenever preventive maintenance should be performed, saving time.

 Additionally, FM software has the ability to store photos, descriptions, and compliance requirements of various assets, which can be included in recurring work orders.
 This gives service workers a detailed knowledge of what type of work needs to be done and when.